HTML tags are default

 When there is a style variation to the default typography element, we may want to apply a global utility class.

 We can use one or more global utility classes to customize the text instance.
-For example, text-color-blue, text-weight-semibold.
+For example, text-color-primary, text-weight-semibold.

 By adding different class combinations to the typography element, we have many options to style our text.